Daniel Morales Jaramillo, ILG 2015, Ecuador, 2024 ILG Impact Award Winner

 “Personally, ILG allowed me to reaffirm many things, but also to acquire new ideas from both professors and my cohort colleagues and an alumni network with whom we have shared projects and initiatives.”

-We congratulate Daniel for his longstanding commitment to leading innovation processes to promote financial inclusion and economic development in Ecuador, and we appreciate his active work in the ILG alumni network supporting the new generations of graduates of the program.
+We congratulate Daniel Morales for his longstanding commitment to leading innovation processes to promote financial inclusion and economic development in Ecuador, and we appreciate his active work in the ILG alumni network supporting the new generations of graduates of the program.

 Source: Daniel Morales (ILG 2015) and ILG Alumni Network